siegelal7/Readme-Gen/README.md

 # ReadMe Generator

   ## Description
-  A simple command line prompt application to generate a professional ReadMe for your project or application.
+  A simple command line application to generate a professional ReadMe for your project or application.

   ## Table of contents
   * [Description](#Description)